 So recently I worked with one of my commercial clients Victoria Gate Casino, on their new spring food menu.
 Thankfully it’s gone live in the last few days so I’m now able to share with you some of their new creations!

-It’s always a pleasure photographing the food here as their food and beverage crew are super creative and also really easy to work with on set.
+It’s always a pleasure doing food photography here as their food and beverage crew are super creative and also really easy to work with on set.

 I opted for several of my Elinchrom D-lite 4’s – super versatile, built in triggers and an on camera control trigger meaning I’ve got full flexibility without having to move a muscle.
 I set one up with a large 80″ soft box, the other with a relatively small beauty dish.
 Doing this allows me to control the general ambient light levels and to highlight the key features and separate the dish from the background.
 Occasionally I’ll add in white/black boards to control spill and drop off.